annadelnegro/Waste-Not-Kitchen/README.md

 # Waste-Not-Kitchen
-A web app that connects restaurants with surplus food to customers, donors, and those in need.
-Built with PHP, MySQL, and JavaScript, it enables restaurants to list plates, users to reserve or donate meals, and admins to manage reports through a simple, role-based platform.
+A small web app that connects restaurants with surplus food to customers, donors, and those in need.
+Built with PHP, MySQL (MAMP), and vanilla JavaScript, it lets restaurants list plates, users reserve or donate meals, and admins view reports via a role-based interface.

-## Database (MAMP) — simple workflow
+**Tech:** PHP 7+/8+, MySQL (MAMP), JavaScript, CSS

+**Quick start (MAMP)**
+**Prerequisites:**
+- **MAMP**: Start Apache & MySQL from the MAMP app.
+- **PHP**: Use the PHP bundled with MAMP or your system PHP compatible with the app.

+**1) Put project in MAMP web root**
+- Copy the project folder to MAMP's `htdocs`, e.g. ` /Applications/MAMP/htdocs/Waste-Not-Kitchen` (this repo already lives there).

+**2) Create the database**
-Keep all your schema changes in `database/schema.sql`.
-It already contains:
+Keep schema changes in `database/schema.sql`.
+It already contains the `CREATE DATABASE` and `USE` statements.

-- `CREATE DATABASE IF NOT EXISTS waste_not_kitchen ...`
-- `USE waste_not_kitchen;`

-Start MySQL in the MAMP app, then apply the file from the project root:
+Run one of these depending on your MAMP configuration.

 Preferred (UNIX socket):